Kay13051976/Thailand-guiding-light-second/FEATURE.md

   ![User account post section image](documentation/user-account-post-section.png)

-- Display post section

-  - The Display Post Section: has a user image in a circle shape, and the name, three dots vertical iacon on the same line, underneath has a carousel to display multiple images.
+- Display post section: Features a circular user image alongside the user's name and a three-dot vertical icon at the top.
+Below, a carousel displays multiple images.
+Underneath the carousel, there are four icons: a heart, a comment bubble, a share symbol, and a connect icon.
+Users can interact with the post by clicking the heart to express liking the post, the comment bubble to leave their thoughts, the share symbol to copy the post link, and the connect icon to link up with the post owner.

   ![Display post section image](documentation/display-post-section-image.png)